BlackRock's Fink: Market run-up a 'recalibration' of U.S. earnings

-NEW YORK, Jan 12 (Reuters) - BlackRock CEO Larry Fink, on CNBC television, said U.S. tax cuts have added fuel to the stock market rally and that there is more room to run.
+NEW YORK (Reuters) - BlackRock CEO Larry Fink, on CNBC television, said U.S. tax cuts have added fuel to the stock market rally and that there is more room to run.

 “A lot of this market run-up is a recalibration of how corporate earnings are going to be,” Fink said.